camronh/Lottery-Tutorial/PART2.md

 npx hardhat --network localhost run scripts/close.js
 ```

-#### 3. Set up Ropsten
+#### 3. Set up Goerli

-In this next step, we will be pointing hardhat towards the Ropsten testnet.
-That means we will need a wallet with some Ropsten Eth funds on it.
+In this next step, we will be pointing hardhat towards the Goerli testnet.
+That means we will need a wallet with some GOerli Eth funds on it.
 Even if you have a wallet, it is recommended you create a new wallet for testing purposes.

 > Never use a real wallet with real funds on it for development!